How to Update, Change Parameters, and Delete GenU

 This is an example of the screen after editing.

-Let's change the parameters.
-In this procedure, we will change the models to use.
+Let's try changing parameters.
+In this procedure, we'll change the models to use.

 Resolve dependencies.